skycoin/docs/content/dev-docs/guides/transactions.md

 ### Avoiding Key Reuse

 In a regular transaction, both the sender and receiver reveal to each other all public keys or addresses used in it.
-This allows either person to use the public block chain to track past and future transactions involving the other person's same public keys or addresses.
+This allows either person to use the public blockchain to track past and future transactions involving the other person's same public keys or addresses.

 If the same public key is reused often, as happens when people use Bitcoin addresses (hashed public keys) as static payment addresses, other people can easily track the receiving and spending habits of that person, including how many satoshis they control in known addresses.